dikortis/LetsTalkETC/Episodes/Episode_12.md

-we'd want to tap that because its benefit of proof to your your project or not used specifically I made you clearly ah so yeah as if it's adopted then it becomes a self-fulfilling prophecy in that sense and that it allows blockchains to focus on their product or service instead of getting into debates about security or centralization or trustless and blah blah blah yeah it kind of gets it just wears you down and let's just focus on solutions and then let the solutions start to battle it out instead of
+we'd want to tap that because its benefit of proof to your your project or not used specifically I made you clearly so as if it's adopted then it becomes a self-fulfilling prophecy in that sense and that it allows blockchains to focus on their product or service instead of getting into debates about security or centralization or trustless and it kind of gets it just wears you down and let's just focus on solutions and then let the solutions start to battle it out instead of